 Most people have a favourite citrus, and the Tangelo is mine!
 I love the sweet / tart flavour, and combine that with its easy peel nature and super juiciness, it is my ideal citrus.
-Very hard to find regularly in the supermarket, it pops up on the shelves occasionally between July and October, but rarely.
-Better to grow your own.
+They can be very hard to find regularly in the supermarket, they pop up on the shelves occasionally between July and October, but rarely.
+Growing your own is a much better idea.

 A Tangelo is a hybrid cross between a Mandarin and a Grapefruit, which give it the easy peel skin and sweet / tart flavour.
 They are all self-fertile and rapid growers that can reach around 4-8 metres tall by 4 metres wide.
 They are evergreen very attractive trees attractive.
 They make a great specimen tree, hedge or screen and are very hardy and cold tolerant.
-They prefer full sun.
+Tangelos prefer full sun.

 |Important note about plant availability.